Goodbye IONIAN SKY

 After spending a few months on the Igoumenitsa-Corfu-Brindisi line, the BLUE SKY would go on to experience another change in ownership.
 Indeed, Blue Star Ferries wanted to further limit their services on the Adriatic Sea and also stop their remaining operations on the Ionian Sea.
 Therefore, by the end of 2004, they had sold three ships.
-The IONIAN BRIDGE was sold to Spanish company Iscomar, being renamed MERCEDES DEL MAR (she then made a comeback on the Adriatic Sea as the BRIDGE of Greek company European Seaways from 2010 to 2017), while the KEFALONIA was sold to then-newly-established company Strintzis Ferries, which kept her on the Patras-Kefalonia-Ithaca line.
+The BLUE BRIDGE was sold to the Spanish company Iscomar, being renamed MERCEDES DEL MAR (she then made a comeback on the Adriatic Sea as the BRIDGE of the Greek company European Seaways from 2010 to 2017), while the KEFALONIA was sold to then-newly-established company Strintzis Ferries, which kept her on the Patras-Kefalonia-Ithaca line.
 They were a new company managed by the Strintzis family, and remained active until 2012.
 The KEFALONIA is now owned by Levante Ferries and operates on the Kyllini-Zakynthos line and on the Kyllini-Kefalonia line.
-The third ship to be sold was the BLUE SKY, which joined Greek company Agoudimos Lines in early 2004, at the age of 30.
+The third ship to be sold was the BLUE SKY, which joined the Greek company Agoudimos Lines in early 2004, at the age of 30.
 Moreover, the Blue Ferries division was discontinued, and all ships (except for the SEA JET 2 which continued to operate under the Blue Star Jets division until she was sold in 2006 to Sea Jets as well) began to operate under the standard Blue Star Ferries brandname.

 The new owners of the BLUE SKY were a company with a significant presence on both the Cyclades and the Adriatic Sea.
 Founded in 1988 by the shipowner Dimitris Agoudimos (the brother of Gerasimos Agoudimos, who owned and managed the company GA Ferries from 1988 until 2009), they first deployed the ferry ALEKOS (formerly a Ro-Ro carrier, and which was renamed KAPETAN ALEXANDROS in 1989, and then KAPETAN ALEXANDROS A in 2002) from Rafina to the Cyclades and later to the Dodecanese in 1990.
 In 1992, the company bought the ferry STENA HORSA of Sealink Stena Line, converted her, renamed her PENELOPE A, and deployed her on the Rafina-Andros-Tinos-Mykonos line, where she became a legendary ship.
 The KAPETAN ALEXANDROS was transferred to the Adriatic Sea, on the Igoumenitsa-Corfu-Brindisi line when the PENELOPE A entered service on the Cyclades.
 After she also produced good results, Agoudimos Lines sought to expand their services, but their plans were put on hold in 1999, when the PENELOPE A was sold to Minoan Flying Dolphins and was renamed EXPRESS PENELOPE.
 Agoudimos Lines instead bought the Ro-Pax ferry ROSTOCK LINK of Scandlines in 2000, converted her, renamed her PENELOPE A, and deployed her on the Igoumenitsa-Corfu-Brindisi line as well, while the KAPETAN ALEXANDROS was inserted on the Bari-Vlöre line.

 In 2004, the company experienced an unexpected growth which enabled them to expand both their fleet and their services.
-The KAPETAN ALEXANDROS A was deployed on the Brindisi-Vlöre line, and three new ships were acquired: the EXPRESS PENELOPE which was bought back from Hellas Flying Dolphins (the name under which Minoan Flying Dolphins became known in 2002) and resumed service as the PENELOPE A on the Rafina-Andros-Tinos-Mykonos line, the BLUE SKY from Blue Star Ferries and the Japanese cruiseferry FERRY LAVENDER of Shin Nikonhai Ferry (built in 1991).
+The KAPETAN ALEXANDROS A was deployed on the Brindisi-Vlöre line, and three new ships were acquired: the EXPRESS PENELOPE which was bought back from Hellas Flying Dolphins (the name under which Minoan Flying Dolphins became known in 2002) and resumed service as the PENELOPE A on the Rafina-Andros-Tinos-Mykonos line, the BLUE SKY from Blue Star Ferries and the Japanese-built cruiseferry FERRY LAVENDER of Shin Nikonhai Ferry (built in 1991).
 The latter two ships underwent a conversion in Perama, and were respectively renamed IONIAN SKY and IONIAN KING, beginning a small trend whereupon some of the ships of Agoudimos Lines would receive the 'IONIAN' prefix, just like Strintzis Lines had done so in the past.
 The IONIAN SKY resumed service on the Igoumenitsa-Corfu-Brindisi line, while the IONIAN KING began service in 2005 on the Patras-Kefalonia-Igoumenitsa-Bari line.
 That season, the PENELOPE A which had been acquired in 2000 ceded her place to the IONIAN SKY, and she entered service as the PENELOPE on the Aegean Sea, operating on the Thessaloniki-Samos-Kos-Rhodes-Chalki-Karpathos-Kasos-Heraklion-Santorini-Paros-Tinos-Skiathos line in 2005, and then on the Kavala-Thessaloniki-Samos-Kalymnos-Kos-Rhodes-Chalki-Karpathos-Kasos-Heraklion-Santorini-Paros-Tinos-Skiathos line in 2006 and in 2007.
 With five different ships across the Adriatic Sea and the Aegean Sea, Agoudimos Lines became one of the most dominant companies of the Greek coastal service in the mid 2000s.

 The IONIAN SKY seen on drydock in Perama, during her change of livery from the one of Blue Star Ferries to that of Agoudimos Lines, in early 2004.
 Picture taken by Dinos Lemonis and published on www.faktaomfartyg.se.